EIP-7642: eth/69 - Drop pre-merge fields

 Abstract

-This EIP modifies the networking messages such that these fields are not sent anymore.
+This EIP modifies the networking messages such that this field is not sent anymore.

 Additionally we propose to remove the Bloom